 The northern edge of “Carson Lake” Playa is 12 km (7.5 miles) south of the center of Fallon.
 US 95 crosses the western part of the playa and US 50 clips the northeastern corner.

 Water boatmen (sub-order Heteroptera, family Corixidae), backswimmers (sub-order Heteroptera, family Notonectidae), and chironomids (Order Diptera) were found during surveys of “Sprig Pond” at “Carson Lake” (Tuttle and others, 2000, p.
 41-42).
 Cladocerans of the genus Daphnia, which are also branchiopods like fairy shrimp, may have been present too but Tuttle and others (2000, p.
-40) did not specifically state that they occur in “Carson Lake” as well as in the surveyed lakes of Stillwater National Wildlife Refuge.
-Fairy shrimp may occur in habitats with these animals but “Carson Lake” ponds also have carp, mosquito fish (U.S. Bureau of Reclamation, 2009, p.
+40) did not specifically state that they occur in “Carson Lake” as well as in the surveyed lakes of Stillwater NWR.
+Fairy shrimp may occur in habitats with these animals but “Carson Lake” ponds also have, or had, carp, mosquito fish (U.S. Bureau of Reclamation, 2009, p.
 17), and Sacramento perch (Ekechukwu (1991, p.
 6).
 Consequently, fairy shrimp are unlikely to live in semi-permanent ponds or connecting water bodies at “Carson Lake”.
-“The Water Cycle” section of the brochure for the Stillwater National Wildlife Refuge (U.S. Fish and Wildlife Service, 2008) mentions that fairy shrimp eggs “can lie dormant for years” but says nothing about when they hatch (or have hatched), how common they are, where they can be found, or what habitat(s) they occupy.
+“The Water Cycle” section of the brochure for the Stillwater NWR (U.S. Fish and Wildlife Service, 2008) mentions that fairy shrimp eggs “can lie dormant for years” but says nothing about when they hatch (or have hatched), how common they are, where they can be found, or what habitat(s) they occupy.
 Undisturbed playa west, east, and south of “Carson Lake” may have depressions where ephemeral ponds could form from direct precipitation or snowmelt.
 Such ephemeral ponds offer the best opportunities for fairy shrimp at “Carson Lake” Playa.

 Recent History of “Carson Lake” Playa

-The current “Carson Lake” Playa is much different than “Carson Lake” Playa before 1850 due to settlement and agricultural development.
-The potential for fairy shrimp populations changed accordingly.
+If fairy shrimp were present before 1850, nobody noticed them.
 Paiutes who were born in the late 1800s and lived mostly at Stillwater Marsh had no knowledge of fairy shrimp.
 They did know of eating “brine fly” larvae collected at “Soda Lake” west of Fallon (Fowler, 2002, p.
 41).
-Paiutes at “Mono Lake” ate both “brine fly” larvae and fairy shrimp so Paiutes living near “Carson Lake” Playa may have been aware of the potential for fairy shrimp.
-Fowler (2002) compiled lists of Paiute terms for various birds and other items used for food (p.
+Fowler (2002) compiled lists of local Paiute terms for various birds and other items used for food (p.
 51) and of taxonomic categories of a broad range of flora and fauna (p.
 183) but there are no names for fairy shrimp.
+Paiutes at “Mono Lake” ate both “brine fly” larvae and fairy shrimp.
 Unlike the prolific population of fairy shrimp in “Mono Lake”, short-lived populations of fairy shrimp in small ephemeral ponds may have been overlooked given the abundance of birds and other foods in Stillwater Marsh and “Carson Lake”.

 There are some accounts of what “Carson Lake” was like before settlement.
 J.C.
 Fremont visited and named the water body for Kit Carson in 1845 on one of his explorations of the American West.
 In 1859, J.H.
 Simpson camped by the lake (Simpson, 1876, p.
 85) while exploring for a wagon route.
 He found it full of fish and consequently not habitat for fairy shrimp.
 Simpson noted “some two dozen” Paiutes living by the lake in cattail houses.
-Dan DeQuille’s “Washoe Rambles” travelogue of an excursion through the Carson River watershed in 1861 also noted “a few scatttering” cattail houses and larger “villages” on the south and east shores of “Carson Lake” (DeQuille, 1963, p.
+Dan DeQuille’s “Washoe Rambles” travelogue of an excursion through the Carson River watershed in 1861 also noted “a few scattering” cattail houses and larger “villages” on the south and east shores of “Carson Lake” (DeQuille, 1963, p.
 30-32).
 The presence of Paiute dwellings suggests the lake, at the time, was a reliable source of foods, such as fish, birds, and bird eggs and, hence, was permanent for at least a few years at a time.
 For these years, the south branch of the Carson River must have been the primary channel.
 Although Paiutes moved back and forth between food sources during the year and from year to year, bands inhabiting the Carson Desert spent most of their time at Stillwater Marsh or “Carson Lake” (Fowler, 2002, p.
 43).
 Paiutes referred to “Carson Lake” as Kussipa, meaning alkali water (Fowler, 2002, p.
 25).
 Kussipa has also been translated as muddy water (Inter-Tribal Council of Nevada, 1976, p.
 83).
-The implication of poor water quality suggests “Carson Lake” did not have large inflows every year like Pyramid Lake and Walker Lake and possibly Stillwater Marsh.
+The implication of poor water quality suggests “Carson Lake” did not have large inflows every year like Pyramid Lake and Walker Lake.

 Stillwater Marsh, northeast of “Carson Lake”, has more abundant open water and wetlands than “Carson Lake”.
 “Carson Lake” is not necessarily the end of Carson River flows.
-If “Carson Lake” fills to a level of about 1,194 m (3,917′) (Grimes Point 7.5-minute quadrangle), which is only 4 m (13′) above the water surface elevation of 1,109.9 m (3,907′, “Carson Lake” 7.5-minute quadrangle, “Field Checked 1981”), it can spill to the northeast between Grimes Point and the southeast end of the runway at Fallon Naval Air Station near the current Grimes Point Slough (Grimes Point 7.5-minute quadrangle).
+If “Carson Lake” fills to a level of about 1,194 m (3,917′) (Grimes Point 7.5-minute quadrangle), which is only 3 m (10′) above the 1981 water surface elevation of 1,190.9 m (3,907′, “Carson Lake” 7.5-minute quadrangle, “Field Checked 1981”), it can spill to the northeast between Grimes Point and the southeast end of the runway at Fallon Naval Air Station near the current Grimes Point Slough (Grimes Point 7.5-minute quadrangle).
 Kerley and others (1993) identified the spill elevation as 3,919′ (1,194.5 m) and the lake bottom as 3,909′ (1,191.5).
+Stillwater Marsh also received minor inflows of ground water since the Paiutes knew of springs there (Fowler, 2002, p.
+27, 36).

 DeQuille (1963, p.
 147) described the “two Sinks of the Carson” as “upper and lower sinks or lakes, joined together like the glasses of a pair of spectacles by the stream called the Slough” with the “Carson River coming down from the west through a belt of the same level desert country . . . emptying into the west side of the upper or south lake”, which is “Carson Lake”.
 The lower sink was north of Stillwater Marsh, where the last trickles of water finally evaporate.
-The 1869 General Land Office survey plat (for the historical surveys go to www.nv.blm.gov/LandRecords/, choose “Rectangular Survey Plat” for “Land Record Type”, enter numbers for township and range, and click on the “Find” button) shows a “Stillwater Slough” emerging from “Carson Lake” in section 25, Township 18 North, Range 29 East.
+The 1869 General Land Office survey plat shows a “Stillwater Slough” emerging from “Carson Lake” in section 25, Township 18 North, Range 29 East (for the historical surveys go to www.nv.blm.gov/LandRecords/, choose “Rectangular Survey Plat” for “Land Record Type”, enter numbers for township and range, and click on the “Find” button).
 The slough winds its way to the northeast and is eventually lost among the lakes of Stillwater Marsh.
 It was flowing when Simpson camped at “Carson Lake” in 1859 (Simpson, 1876, p.
 85).
 DeQuille (1963, p.
 36) reported that the slough was a stream more than 18 m (“60 feet”) wide and had vertical banks 2.4-3.0 m (“8-10 feet”) high in June 1861.
 However, DeQuille tended to exaggerate as he described most mountains he visited as “perpendicular”.
-The toll-bridge that Dequille noted is testament to a significant stream nonetheless.
+The toll bridge that DeQuille noted is testament to a significant stream nonetheless.
 The slough is likely one of the reasons the Pony Express and Overland Stage followed Simpson’s route along the south shore of “Carson Lake” (Fowler, 2002, p.
 18).
-Stillwater Marsh may also have received minor inflows of ground water since the Paiutes knew of springs there (Fowler, 2002, p.
-27, 36).
 The Carson River thus supplied ample flows to “Carson Lake” and to Stillwater Marsh in some years of the middle 1800s.

 Stillwater Slough didn’t always flow.
 The June 25, 1865 Virginia Daily Union reported:

-“A singular sight is presented just now in the immense amount of fish passing from the Lower to the Upper Sink of the Carson.
+- “A singular sight is presented just now in the immense amount of fish passing from the Lower to the Upper Sink of the Carson.
 This last spring the two sinks became so low by evaporation that the slough between them dried up entirely . . .
 Within a short time past, the river having raised, the Upper Sink is now flowing through the slough into the lower one.
 The poor alkalied fish, as soon as they got a scent of the fresh water, started after it . . .
 An eye witness informs us that in the slough there is a solid streak of fish constantly passing up it two feet thick and four or five feet wide” (McQuivey, 2005, p.
 7).

 Under natural conditions, there was always water in the Carson River but it did not always end up in the same place.
 Because the Carson Desert is so flat and the volume of spring run-off exceeds the capacity of the river channel in some years, it is easy for the Carson River to change course.
 During a major flood in 1862, the river re-occupied a previous channel (Fowler, 2002, p.11, Fig. 12 on p.
-22; Hoffman and others, 1994, Fig. 5, p.
-8) that forks to the north 7 km (4 miles) west of the intersection of US 50 and US 95 in Fallon and then turns almost due north north of Rattlesnake Hill to finally vanish near the sand dunes of Pelican Island and Battleground Point in the southern part of the Fallon National Wildlife Refuge (Battleground Point, 7.5-minute topographic quadrangle).
+22; Hoffman, 1994, Fig. 5, p.
+8) that forks to the north 7 km (4 miles) west of the intersection of US 50 and US 95 in Fallon and then turns almost due north north of Rattlesnake Hill to finally vanish near the sand dunes of Pelican Island and Battleground Point in the southern part of the Fallon NWR (Battleground Point, 7.5-minute topographic quadrangle).
 The settlers came to refer to this channel as Old River.
 That the Paiute name for this channel includes the word for trout (Fowler, 2002, p.
 41) suggests that the Carson River may have more commonly taken the northern route to the Carson Sink than the southern branch to “Carson Lake”.

 During another major flood in 1867, the Carson River opened an apparently new channel directly to the east through current Fallon about 1 km (0.6 miles) south of US 50 and became known as New River to the settlers (Fowler, 2002, p.
 11 and see Fig. 12 on p.
 22).
 1869 and 1868 General Land Office survey plats show a “New Slough” cutting southeast across the northeastern corner of Township 18 North, Range 29 East, east of Fallon and joining a northeastward directed “Stillwater Slough” in section 18, of Township 18 North, Range 30 East.
-The map of Morrison (1964, plate 11) shows about 2 dozen former river channels, as identified by fluvially deposited sand and gravel, twisting across the Carson Desert to “Carson Lake”, Stillwater Marsh, and Pelican Island.
-It is possible, then, that “Carson Lake” was dry for periods of years or decades in the past few centuries when the Carson River spilled to the north along Old River (labeled “Carson River” on The Battleground Point and Indian Lakes 7.5-minute quadrangles) or along other channels.
+The geologic map of Morrison (1964, plate 11) shows about 2 dozen former river channels, as identified by fluvially deposited sand and gravel, twisting across the Carson Desert to “Carson Lake”, Stillwater Marsh, and Pelican Island.
+It is possible, then, that “Carson Lake” was dry for periods of years or decades in the past few centuries when the Carson River spilled to the north along Old River (labeled “Carson River” on The Battleground Point and “Indian Lakes” 7.5-minute quadrangles) or along other channels.

 Comparisons of recent U.S. Geological Survey 7.5-minute (1:24,000 scale) and 30 minute x 60 minute (1:100,000) topographic quadrangles with General Land Office surveys beginning in 1869 illustrate major changes.
-Surveys for Township 18 North, Ranges 28 and 29 East in 1869; Township 18 North, Range 28 East,in 1875; and Townships 16 and 17 North, Range 29 East, in 1881 show the edge of “Carson Lake” 1-3 km (0.6-1.8 miles) north, west, and south of the area shown with a marsh symbol on the 1996 1:100,000-scale BLM map.
+Surveys for Township 18 North, Ranges 28 and 29 East in 1869; Township 18 North, Range 28 East, in 1875; and Townships 16 and 17 North, Range 29 East, in 1881 show the edge of “Carson Lake” 1-3 km (0.6-1.8 miles) north, west, and south of the area shown with a marsh symbol on the 1996 1:100,000-scale BLM map.
 In addition, the survey plats show extensive “Tule Swamps” or “Tule” north of “Carson Lake”.
 An 1869 survey plat shows the “Carson River” channel terminating in a “Tule Swamp” in section 23, Township 18 North, Range 28 East.
 This is about 2.5 km (1.5 miles) west of current US 95, 7.5 km (4.5 miles) south of current US 50, and 10 km (6 miles) northwest of the nearest marsh symbol on the current map of “Carson Lake”.
 This channel is now labeled as “South Branch” on the BLM map.
 The greasewood desert between the Navy’s B-16 range and US 95 west of “Carson Lake” was all “Grass and Tule” in 1875.
 The surveyors were not tasked with mapping lakes or swamps.
 Their purpose was to provide the means for settlers to accurately delineate their lands for deeds.
 However, they sketched in lakes and marshes because they didn’t need to set section corners where settlers could not farm or build houses.

 “Carson Lake”: